NASCAR STREET CLOSURES

 Valeria sorting donations at a Cradles to Crayons volunteering event.

-Valeria has big dreams: she has explored becoming a surgeon, pediatrician and – after having the opportunity to shadow a NICU (Neonatal Intensive Care Unit) nurse this summer – is now planning to become a neonatal nurse.
+Valeria has big dreams: she has explored becoming a surgeon, pediatrician and – after having the opportunity to shadow a NICU (Neonatal Intensive Care Unit) nurse – is now planning to become a neonatal nurse.
 “I saw that floor, the atmosphere, and I fell in love with it,” she recalls.
 Valeria has participated in three Mentorship & Workforce Development internships, exposing her to diverse types of healthcare professions.
 Next, she plans to apply for the hospital’s INSPIRE2 Student Nurse Mentoring Program, which connects nursing students from underrepresented racial and ethnic backgrounds with mentors.